mdolab/MACH-Aero/machAeroTutorials/opt_pyopt.rst

     :start-after: # rst Add constraints
     :end-before: # rst Instantiate optimizer

-We complete the optimization problem set-up by adding the constraints.
+We complete the optimization problem set-up by adding the constraints, using the function :meth:`addCon() <pyoptsparse:pyoptsparse.pyOpt_optimization.Optimization.addCon>`.
-The following basic options are available:

-    ``name``
-        Constraint name.
-All names given to constraints must be unique

-    ``nCon``
-        The number of constraints in this group

-    ``lower``
-        The lower bound(s) for the constraint.
-        If it is a scalar, it is applied to all nCon constraints.
-        If it is an array, the array must be the same length as nCon.

-    ``upper``
-        The upper bound(s) for the constraint.
-        Scalar/array usage is the same as `lower` keyword.

-    ``scale``
-        A scaling factor for the constraint.
-        It is generally advisable to have most optimization constraint around the same order of magnitude.

 Set up the optimizer
 --------------------